ringwormGO/ringwormGO/README.md

 This EULA agreement, and any dispute arising out of or in connection with this EULA agreement, shall be governed by and construed in accordance with the laws of hr.

-# EULA FOR ALL OTHER PRODUCTS
+# EULA FOR ALL OTHER PRODUCTS EXCEPT SEARCH ENGINE AND WATERBOX GAME
 (Made by EULA generator)

 End-User License Agreement (EULA) of all other products